spacemeat/humon/README.md

 Language bindings forthcoming include Python, Node, Rust, and .NET.

 ## The language
 I happen to love me some JSON.
 To my mind, it has the best syntax for describing structured data.
 It's incredibly expressive, incredibly simple, and open to just about any practical use.
 There are so many structures, descriptions, configurations, and data models that can be faithfully described by a JSON object, with very little plumbing.
 The array- and dictionary-style collections are generally sufficient to describe a huge swath of problems.
 (Some structures, like graphs, are harder to model in a heirarchy.
-Using labels helps bridge some gaps, but graphs are a problem in any serial text format.)
+Using labels helps bridge some gaps, but graphs are difficult to visualize in any serial text format.)

 As we all know, JSON has some creaky bits.
 Some of them are merely annoying, like nitpicky punctuation--during a creative editing session, worrying about maintaining commas in just the right places while developing the structure is Flowus Interruptus.
 But some of JSON's shortcomings inhibit some practical use cases, like the lack of commenting or metadata.
 Editing apps and other environments oftentimes include their own custom JSON parser, just to accept comments in configuration files, say.